a-matala/a-matala.github.io/coop.md

 Test Technician COOP supporting testing, troubleshooting, tuning, and documentation operations.

 ### Technical Work
--Worked alongside an experience mentor to perform RF circuit board testing and tuning, built for Air Force applications.
+- Worked alongside an experience mentor to perform RF circuit board testing and tuning, built for Air Force applications.
--Conducted standardized tests using engineering documents and collaborated closely with engineers, qualtiy control, test technicians, assemblers, and management.
+- Conducted standardized tests using engineering documents and collaborated closely with engineers, qualtiy control, test technicians, assemblers, and management.
--Analyzed production defects and identified root causes, corrected assembly errors, and ensured each unit met strict standards.
+- Analyzed production defects and identified root causes, corrected assembly errors, and ensured each unit met strict standards.
--Regularly used circuit diagrams and blueprints to aid in inspection and testing.
+- Regularly used circuit diagrams and blueprints to aid in inspection and testing.

 ### Tools & Technologies
 Visual Inspection • Debugging • Electrical Engineering • Testing